christiskatsouris/Network-Analysis-R/README.md

 # Example 1

-Using the R package ['NetworkRiskMeasures'](https://cran.r-project.org/web/packages/NetworkRiskMeasures/index.html) simulate a set of variables that represent
+Using the R package ['NetworkRiskMeasures'](https://cran.r-project.org/web/packages/NetworkRiskMeasures/index.html) simulate a set of variables that represent a financial network.

 ```R